DigitalCommons/mykomap-monolith/docs/deployment.md

 - deploy the data in the path expected by the back-end
 - reverse-proxying the back end to be accessible on the same domain as the front end

-## How to install
+This document describes the required steps to achieve the above, either for a first time install or an update.

-### On a DCC Server
+## DCC Server specifics

-Although the application could be deployed in various scenarios in principle, this is the only case we specifically cater for now.
+*Note: Although the application could be deployed in various scenarios in principle, this is the only case we specifically cater for now.*

-#### What a DCC Server provides
+### What a DCC Server provides

 The parts relevant here are, broadly:
 - A Ubuntu Linux server.